0xc0ffea/SecondLife-PopulationMeter/README.md

 Default values for DEPTH and FREQUENCY update every 30 minutes and shows the last 12 hours as a chart.

 ![Plywood cube showing the output of the population meter](assets/SecondLIfe%20PopulationMeter%20Screenshot.png)

+---

+Second Life™ and Linden Lab™ are trademarks or registered trademarks of Linden Research, Inc. No infringement is intended.